vcsk02/VisionAI/report/report.md

 Evaluation: Use metrics and visualizations to assess performance and limitations.

 Deployment: Wrap the model behind a backend API and integrate it into a web frontend.

+This structure encourages clear documentation and makes the pipeline easier to reproduce and extend.

 ## 5. Experiments and Results
 ### 5.1 Training Behavior